samme90s/hermes/README.md

 voice input and digital interaction.
 It provides a robust client integration for efficient, low-latency speech-to-text processing.

+Hecate was a multifaceted Greek goddess strongly associated with magic, the night, the moon, ghosts, and different realms often linked to the unseen and the boundaries between worlds.
+Due to these connections and her perceived ability to move between realms, she also became seen as a guardian of liminal spaces.
+This is perhaps her most defining characteristic.
+She was believed to watch over crossroads, doorways, gates, and thresholds – places of transition and decision.
+Statues of her (often three-formed, facing different directions) were placed at intersections and city gates.

 > [!NOTE]
 > This project only serves as a proof of concept and has not been finished.
 > It is not intended for production use and should not be used as such.